NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 • Practice drawing and labelling diagrams of mitosis and meiosis stages.

-• Memorise the sequence of events in both mitosis and meiosis, and understand key terms like cytokinesis, karyokinesis, synapsis, and chiasmata.
+• Memorise the sequence of events in both mitosis and meiosis.
+Try to understand key terms like cytokinesis, karyokinesis, synapsis, and chiasmata.

 • Revise the importance of cell cycle regulation and checkpoints.